-For centuries, Angkor was the centre of Khmer Empire.
+For centuries, Angkor was the centre of the Khmer Empire.
 With impressive monuments and sophisticated urban plans, it demonstrates the development of a formidable kingdom and its exceptional civilisation.
-Today, the site is one of the most important archaeological sites in South-East Asia and no traveller to the region will want to miss its extravagant beauty.
+Today, the site is one of the most important archaeological sites in South-East Asia.
+And no traveller to the region will want to miss this extravagant beauty.

-With enormous tree roots embrace crumbling towers and walls are strangulated by systems of vines, Ta Prohm ( ប្រាសាទតាព្រហ្ម) does look otherworldly.
-Known as Rajavihara (Monastery of the King), the 12th-century Buddhist temple lies approximately one kilometre east of Angkor Thom and was dedicated to the family of King Jayavarman VII.
-It was filled with temples, closed courtyards and narrow corridors and more than 12,500 people used to call this place home.
+With enormous tree roots embrace crumbling towers and systems of vines strangulate walls, Ta Prohm ( ប្រាសាទតាព្រហ្ម) does look otherworldly.
+Known as Rajavihara (Monastery of the King), the 12th-century Buddhist complex lies approximately one kilometre east of Angkor Thom and was dedicated to the family of King Jayavarman VII.
+The complex is filled with temples, closed courtyards and narrow corridors where more than 12,500 people called home.

 After the fall of the Khmer Empire in the 15th century, Ta Prohm was abandoned and neglected for centuries.
-Unlike other monuments in the area, Ta Prohm is in much the same condition in which it was discovered by European explorers in the 1800s.
+Unlike other monuments in the area, it’s in much the same condition in which it was discovered by European explorers in the 1800s.
 Hundred of years old trees tower overhead, their leaves filter the sunlight and cast shadows over the whole scene.
-The temple is simply swallowed by the jungle, making it the most atmospheric ruins in the Angkor Archeological Park.
+The temple is literally swallowed by the jungle, making it the most atmospheric ruins in the Angkor Archeological Park.

-- An Angkor Pass is required to visit the temples and sites in the Angkor Archeological Park.
-Passes can be purchased at the main entrance on the road to Angkor Wat.
-As of 2017, the price is 37$ (1-day pass), 62$ ( 3 days pass) and 72$ (7 days pass).
-Please note that crisply bill is required.
+- An Angkor Pass is required to visit temples and sites in the Angkor Archeological Park.
+It can be purchased directly at the main entrance on the road to Angkor Wat.
+Please note that the cashier only accept crisply bills.

 - The park is opened at 5:00 and closed at 18:00.
 Some temples might be closed earlier.

-- As most of the temples face east, the best lighting condition is in the morning except for Angkor Wat (However, watching the sunrise at Angkor Wat is amazing!).
-The temples surrounded by jungle such as Ta Prohm can also be photographed when the sun is directly overhead.
+- As most of the temples face east, the best lighting condition is in the morning, except for Angkor Wat.
+But the sunrise at Angkor Wat is still pretty amazing.
+Temples surrounded by jungle such as Ta Prohm can also be photographed when the sun is overhead.

-- The whole complex is enormous, so taking a Tuk Tuk to travel from temple to temple might be a wise choice.
+- The whole complex is enormous.
+Therefore, taking a Tuk Tuk to travel from temple to temple might be a wise choice.
 The cost is affordable (around 10-15$ for the whole day).
 A taxi might cost around 35$ per day.

 - When in Siem Reap, I would recommend watching a show of Phare – the Cambodian circus.
 The performance is great and easy to understand.
-There are also subtitles in both French and English so don’t worry if you cannot speak Cambodian language.
-Furthermore, the ticket sale is donated to orphanages, from which the artists come.
+There are also subtitles in both French and English.
+Furthermore, the ticket sale is donated to orphanages, from which the artists originate.